SaxionMechatronics/ai4rob_course/docs/foundations/introduction_to_deep_learning.md

 Multiple layers of perceptron/neurons are required to estimate a non-linear function.
 A schematic of this can be seen below as well, this is considered a neural net.  -->

-# What is a Neural Network?
+# Introducution to deep learning

 Neural networks were invented by researchers who aimed to replicate the human brain.
 In 1943, Warren McCulloch and Walter Pitts published a paper describing a mathematical model of how the brain works.
 This led to the first notion of an artificial neural network.
 Their model treated neurons as binary units, meaning they either fire or do not fire.
 This concept eventually became the foundation for modern (deep) neural networks.